jamesmlee14/Embedded-Systems-Project/README.txt

     1. Clone the repositiory for the game somewhere to your local machine.

-    2. In the file browser, navigate to the assignment/group219 folder.
+    2. In the file browser, navigate to the assignment folder.

-    3. Open the terminal in the group 219 folder.
+    3. Open the terminal in the assignment folder

     4. Ensure both ucfunkits are plugged into the computer.